Lea-Catherine Szacka

 Biography

-Szacka is the author of Exhibiting the Postmodern: the 1980 Venice Architecture Biennale (Marsilio, 2016, winner of the SAHGB 2017 Alice Davis Hitchcock Medallion), Biennials/Triennials: Conversations on the Geography of Itinerant Display (Columbia Books on Architecture and the City, 2019) and co-author of Le Concert: Pink Floyd à Venise (Éditions B2, 2017).
-In 2018, she co-edited, with Véronique Patteeuw, Mediating Messages: On the Role of Exhibitions and Periodicals in Critically Shaping Postmodern Architecture (Bloomsbury, 2018) and, with Erik Langdalen and Andrea Pinochet, Concrete Oslo (Torpedo pres, 2018).
+Szacka is the author of Exhibiting the Postmodern: the 1980 Venice Architecture Biennale (Marsilio, 2016, winner of the SAHGB 2017 Alice Davis Hitchcock Medallion), Biennials/Triennials: Conversations on the Geography of Itinerant Display (Columbia Books on Architecture and the City, 2019) and co-author of Le Concert: Pink Floyd à Venise (Éditions B2, 2017) as well as Paolo Portoghesi: Architecture between History, Politics and Media (Bloomsbury, 2023).
+With Véronique Patteeuw, she co-edited Mediating Messages: On the Role of Exhibitions and Periodicals in Critically Shaping Postmodern Architecture (Bloomsbury, 2018) and, with Erik Langdalen and Andrea Pinochet, Concrete Oslo (Torpedo pres, 2018).
 She has also contributed to international journals such as Log, OASE, Arch+, AA Files, the Journal of Architectural Education, Architectural Theory Review, the Journal of Architecture, Les cahiers du musée d'art moderneDomus, Architectural Design and Volume, as well as to numerous books including Exhibiting Architecture: Place and Displacement (Lars Müller, 2014), Terms of Appropriation: Modern Architecture and Global Exchange (Routledge, 2017) and Re-Framing Identities: Architecture’s Turn to History, 1970–1990 (Birkhäuser, 2017).
 Her research has been supported by the Social Sciences and Humanities Research Council of Canada, The Canada Council for the Arts, The Centre Pompidou, The Canadian Center for Architecture, The Laboratoire d'Excellence Création, Arts et Patrimoine, The Royal Insitute of British Architecture, the Gerda Henkel Stiftung, The British School at Rome, The Graham Foundation and the Paul Mellon Centre for Studies in British Arts.

-Szacka is a member of the editorial board of Footprint Delft Theory Review (https://journals.open.tudelft.nl/footprint/index) and of Architectural History, the Journal of the Society of Architectural Historians of Great Britain (SAHGB) (https://www.sahgb.org.uk/journal).
-Since 2020, she is also part of the council of the European Architectural History Network (EAHN).
+Szacka has been a member of the editorial board of Footprint Delft Theory Review (https://journals.open.tudelft.nl/footprint/index) and of Architectural History, the Journal of the Society of Architectural Historians of Great Britain (SAHGB) (https://www.sahgb.org.uk/journal).
+From 2020 to 2022 she was part of the council of the European Architectural History Network (EAHN).

 Recent Publications (selection)